BrandanJV/color-detection-project/color_detection_ws/src/led_color_pkg/README.md

-# Led Color of the Color Detection Project
+# Led Color Package of the Color Detection Project

 ## Overview.
 Led Color Package is the package responsible for changing the color of the LED tail lights of the AWS DeepRacer